watertim/UNI_guess/README.md

 # UNI_guess_account
 A little tool to exhaustively guess ETH private key/address pairs which are eligible to claim UNI airdrop.
+* You may need a very powerful computer in order to get result.

 ## Install dependency
 <code>